 Lead and Copper

 Before the 1980s, US piping and plumbing systems featured lead and copper components (in fixtures and solders, and sometimes even in pipes).
-However, in the 1980s, the world discovered that lead and copper present in these components were dissolving into the water and that they had adverse health effects.
+However, in the 1980s, it was discovered that lead and copper present in these components were dissolving into the water and that they had adverse health effects.

 Consequently, the EPA issued its lead and copper rule in 1991, forbidding these heavy metals’ employment in any kind of waterway.
 Yet, some buildings in the United States from the 1980s and earlier still have lead and copper in their infrastructure, as replacing a whole piping system is neither practical nor affordable.
 These old buildings’ residents now have to deal with lead and copper presence in their water, which is potentially dangerous.